Fire Safety Program

 Last published 10 Nov 2017

-Family and Community Services (FACS) properties are well built and provide a high level of fire safety.
-Every FACS home already has at least one hard-wired smoke alarm with battery back-up.
+Department of Communities and Justice (DCJ) properties are well built and provide a high level of fire safety.
+Every DCJ home already has at least one hard-wired smoke alarm with battery back-up.

-FACS is carrying out the Fire Safety Program to ensure all FACS properties continue to meet fire safety standards.
+DCJ is carrying out the Fire Safety Program to ensure all DCJ properties continue to meet fire safety standards.
 There is no regulatory requirement for fire safety upgrading of existing housing.

 This program simply reflects the NSW Government’s commitment to good practice and the people who live in public housing.